wavefrontHQ/wavefront-lambda-python/README.md

 ## Environment variables
 WAVEFRONT_URL = https://\<INSTANCE>.wavefront.com
-WAVEFRONT_API_TOKEN = Wavefront API token with Direct Data Ingestion permission.
-REPORT_STANDARD_METRICS = Set to False or false to not report standard lambda metrics directly to wavefront.
+WAVEFRONT_API_TOKEN = Wavefront API token with Direct Data Ingestion permission. (not required if using WAVEFRONT_PROXY) REPORT_STANDARD_METRICS = Set to False or false to not report standard lambda metrics directly to wavefront.

+WAVEFRONT_PROXY = If this environment exist and set to any non-zero value.
+Will use wavefront proxy.
+(WAVEFRONT_URL need to set to wavefront proxy hostname)

+WAVEFRONT_PORT # wavefront proxy port. default 2878

 ## Usage